MICHA3L-36/MICHA3L-36-Terraform-AD-Network-Easy/README.md

 # Home Active Directory Lab Deployment with Terraform

-This repository provides a **simple home lab deployment** using Terraform on AWS.
+This repository provides a **simple lab deployment** using Terraform on AWS.
 It creates a **VPC, subnet, 1 Domain Controller, and 2 Windows workstations**, intended for to practice pentesting Active Directory, RDP, SSH, and IIS.

 ---